CarloMehegan/penney-game/Documentation.md

 ---

 ## RunEverything.ipynb
-The RunEverything notebook allows you, the FLB, to simply run a few lines of code and produce two heatmaps, along with the corresponding data frames.
+The RunEverything notebook allows you, the FLB, to simply run a few lines of code to add new simulations and produce the resulting heatmaps.

 ---